jcesarperez/todo-rails/README.md

 ## 📚 How to Use This Project

-1. Follow the **[TUTORIAL.md](./TUTORIAL.md)** file for step-by-step lessons
+1. Follow the **[docs/INDEX.md](./docs/INDEX.md)** file for all lessons
+2. Each lesson is a separate file in the `docs/` folder
-2. Each lesson includes:
+3. Each lesson includes:
    - TDD cycle (Red → Green → Refactor)
    - Code examples
    - Test-first approach
-3. Complete the setup checklist below before starting
+4. Complete the setup checklist below before starting

 ## ✅ Quick Start